artecs-group/RVfpga-sim-addons/RVfpga_PipelineSimulator/README.md

-**NOTE: In v3 of [RVfpga](https://university.imgtec.com/rvfpga-el2-v3-0-english-downloads-page/) we include a newer version of this simulator.
-Download the whole package to be able to use it.**

 This folder includes everything related with the **RVfpga-PipelineSimulator**:

 * We recommend you to first go into folder *examples* and perform the simulation of the provided example program.
 You will find detailed instructions on how to simulate the program in the **RVfpga-PipelineSimulator** using the binaries that we provide as a release (*RVfpga_PipelineSimulator_Ubuntu* and *RVfpga_PipelineSimulator_Windows*).
 If you are interested in testing other programs, you can also find instructions on how to create and simulate other programs and how to integrate the simulator in VSCode/PlatformIO (the IDE used in RVfpga).